Rosemary Goad, the first woman to become a director of Faber & Faber, died in October (obituary here, paywalled).

 Rosemary – Rose to her close friends – had unique grace, tolerating the secretarial pool for longer than most while being poised to move up.
 It’s clear from the things that have been written and said about her since her death that she was a superb editor and publisher and a great friend.
 I saw her a couple of times in recent years, before she left London for Dorset, where she had long had a cottage and where she eventually died.

-We mostly talked about Valerie Eliot, whom I had decided to write more about.
+We mostly talked about Valerie Eliot, whom I had decided to write more about, picking up from my memoir about her in the Guardian, “Dear Mrs. Eliot.”
 One day, the subject of cooking came up and she told me about starting the Faber cookery list.
 I expressed interest, and she said I should talk to her friend Eileen Brooksbank and immediately picked up the phone and called Eileen to say there was an American friend who would like to meet her.
 Eileen and I became great friends and over the next few years I found that I was getting news of Rose from other women who were part of her circle.
 I’d somehow been invited into an earlier generation of Faber women, all of whom had their own stories to tell.